Best in-ear headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best in-ear headphones you can buy in

-The first thing you'll notice about these headphones is the design: Shure has gone for the in-ear pro-style in-ear monitor configuration, where the cable passes up your back and splits behind your head before passing over the top of your ears.
+The first thing you will notice about these headphones is the design: Shure has gone for the in-ear pro-style in-ear monitor configuration, where the cable passes up your back and splits behind your head before passing over the top of your ears.

-Once you've got your head around the set-up, you'll almost certainly be wowed by quad micro drivers that deliver sparkling vocals and plenty of detail.
+Once you have got your head around the set-up, you will almost certainly be wowed by quad micro drivers that deliver sparkling vocals and plenty of detail.
 A choice of foam and 'Soft Flex' tips should make for a snug fit, too.

 As for drawbacks, the standard SE425s don’t come with a remote or mic unit.
 You can buy separate ones (including a three-button version for Apple devices and a one-button model for everything else), along with a Bluetooth 5.0 module.

 Read the full review: Shure SE425

-Timing is excellent, sonic balance is perfectly poised and there's a surprising amount of detail for the money.
+Timing is excellent, sonic balance is perfectly poised and there is a surprising amount of detail for the money.
 A universal three-button remote control with mic provides basic functionality (play, pause, skip tracks, etc) across iOS and Android devices.

 They are supplied with five sizes of ear tips, so you should be able to achieve a decent level of isolation.
 It's also worth noting that the earpieces are magnetic and snap together around your neck, holding them securely in place when not in use.

 While the Soul Byrds are more expensive than some rivals, such as the SoundMagic E11Cs (above), they represent a clear step up in quality.
-Build quality is good and they're an easy listen.
+Build quality is good and they are an easy listen.
 At this low price, the Soul Byrds are a bit of a no-brainer.

 Read the full review: Beyerdynamic Soul Byrd